raspberrypilearning/star-collector/en/step_3.md

 --- task ---

-Open your 'StarController' Script by switching to your code editor or double-clicking on the Script in your `My Scripts` folder from the Project Window.
+Open your 'StarController' Script by switching to your code editor or double-clicking on the Script in your `My Scripts` folder from the Project window.

 Add a new `OnTriggerEnter` Method under the closing `}` of the `Update` method but before the closing `}` of the `StarController` class: